aok/das-boot/README.md

     listings(
         'Swan',
         max_year=1990,
+        min_loa=12
     )
 )
 ```
 in a new cell.

-Run the whole notebook.
 Calls to `listings` will generate `.csv` files of the results, if you prefer continuing in a spreadsheet.